Operations on spectral partition Lie algebras and TAQ cohomology: Introduction

-On the other hand, $\Fp$-linear TAQ cohomology $\mathrm{TAQ}^*(R,H\Fp;H\Fp)$ of $\E_\infty$-$H\Fp$-algebras $R$ has representing objects trivial square-zero extensions.
-Hence reduced $\Fp$-linear TAQ cohomology groups of trivial algebras $H\Fp\oplus\Sigma^{i_1}H\Fp\oplus\cdots\oplus\Sigma^{i_k}H\Fp$ parametrize all natural $k$-ary operations.
-By \cite[Proposition 5.35]{bm}, there is an isomorphism Hence natural operations on the homotopy groups of spectral partition Lie algebras agree with cohomology operations on the (reduced) $\Fp$-linear TAQ cohomology of $\E_\infty$-$H\Fp$-algebras.
+On the other hand, $\Fp$-linear TAQ cohomology $\mathrm{TAQ}^*_{\Fp}(R;\Fp)$ of $\E_\infty$-$\Fp$-algebras $R$ (\Cref{def: FpTAQ}), first constructed by Kriz and Basterra \cite{taq}, has representing objects trivial square-zero extensions \cite[1.8.2]{lawson}.
+Hence reduced $\Fp$-linear TAQ cohomology groups of trivial algebras $\Fp\oplus\Sigma^{i_1}\Fp\oplus\cdots\oplus\Sigma^{i_k}\Fp$ parametrize all natural $k$-ary operations.
+By \cite[Proposition 5.35]{bm}, there is an isomorphism Hence natural operations on the homotopy groups of spectral partition Lie algebras agree with cohomology operations on the (reduced) $\Fp$-linear TAQ cohomology of $\E_\infty$-$\Fp$-algebras.
 In unpublished work, Kriz computed the $\F$-linear TAQ cohomology on a connective generator in \cite[Theorem 1.10]{kriz}.
-Arone and Mahowald computed the dimensions of unary operations on $\Fp$-linear TAQ cohomology of connective objects in terms of free modules over subalgebras of the mod $p$ Steenrod algebra in \cite[Theorem 3.16 and 3.17]{am}.
-Around the same time, Basterra and Mandell announced a computation of unary operations and their relations as the Koszul dual to Dyer-Lashof operations on $\Fp$-linear TAQ cohomology of connective objects for $p>2$ and observed a shifted restricted Lie algebra structure, but a proof never appeared, cf. \cite[Example 1.8.8]{lawson}.
+Around the same time, Basterra and Mandell announced a computation of unary operations and their relations as the Koszul dual to Dyer-Lashof operations on $\Fp$-linear TAQ cohomology of connective objects for $p>2$ and observed a shifted restricted Lie algebra structure, but a proof never appeared.

 \